altescy/colt/README.md

 ### `Registrable` Class

-Using the `Registrable` class, you can devide namespace into each class.
+By using the `Registrable` class, you can devide namespace into each class.
+In a following example, `Foo` and `Bar` have different namespaces.

 ```python
 import colt